aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Wed May 20 08:18:06 2026
+Last update: Thu May 21 08:24:20 2026

 ### Let's play! 🎮